NeuralNetworkVerification/Marabou/ArtifactReadme.txt

    (c) Python interface
-       The python interface resides in the maraboupy folder, and can be compiled by running
+       The Python interface resides in the maraboupy folder, and can be compiled by running

        - cd maraboupy && make -j 8

-       (it has already precompiled in the artifact).
+       (it is already precompiled in the artifact).

-       Running it is then performed by ...
-       See examples in ...
-       In particular, see an example for running a TensorFlow model and an example for verifying a convolutional network in folder python_examples

-       The folder inputs/ contain two sample 14*14 inputs(subsampled images from MNIST) and models/ contains the frozen convolutional model.
-       The script is generate_adversarial_example.py which tries to find adversarial examples for a given input.
-Run it using
+       Running it is then performed by writing a Python script that prepares an input query and invokes the engine.
+This Python script will usually define the property to be checked explicitly, and will use a parser for reading a neural network stored in a file.

+       A couple of examples reside within the python_examples directory.
+To run the first, use:

+       - cd python_examples
+       - python3 ./generate_adversarial_example.py

+       In this example, we read a neural network stored in a TensorFlow protobuff file (in this case, a small convolutional network for digit recognition), and search for adversarial inputs for that network.
+An adversarial input is a misclassified input, obtained by slightly perturbing a properly classified input.
+Here, we start from an image correctly classified as the digit 1 (stored in the inputs/145.npy file), and look for slight perturbations that would cause it to be misclassified as the digit 3.
+The allowed amount of perturbation is delta = 0.08, measured in L-infinity distance.
+Marabou returns an UNSAT answer, implying that no adversarial inputs exists within distance delta of our starting image.

+       Feel free to change the query, e.g. by increasing delta (line
+       32) to 0.1.
+This tells Marabou to search for adversarial inputs that are a little more distant, and indeed it is able to find an adversarial input.

+       Another example, in which the network is not stored as a TensorFlow model but is instead encoded directly through the Python interface is available in the simple.py file.
+To run it,
+       perform:

+       - cd python_examples (no need to repeat if already in this dir)
-       - python generate_adversarial_example.py
+       - python3 ./simple.py

+       The comments inside the file describe the network and property.
+You can see the network's equations, activation functions and variable bounds encoded directly into an InputQuery object and then passed into the solver.

+       As usual, feel free to change some of the constraints and rerun the example.
+You might try to, e.g., change the bounds of variable x5 (lines 33-34) from

+       	   0.5 <= x5 <= 1

+       to
+	     6 <= x5 <= 7

+       and see that the problem becomes UNSAT.

 (d) Parallel execution ?

 ** TODO **